OV3RLORDS-MODS/Node-Manager/README.md

 Open Command Prompt (search for cmd in the Start menu) or Terminal.

-Navigate to the GSM directory by typing: cd gsm
+Navigate to the Node Panel directory by typing: cd gsm

 -------------------------------------------